...purchase below to continue the course

 Professional Comportment

-Fostering Professional Identity among Nurses
+Fostering Professional Identity Among Nurses

-- Undergraduate nursing education should more explicitly address professional identity in preparation for clinical practice.
+- Undergraduate nursing education should address professional identity more explicitly in preparation for clinical practice.

 References